Nano-bubbles

 EDL Polarizability makes vertial assembly of nanorods

-With DPD simulations, we concluded that the induced electric dipole in EPD assembly of nanorods is dominated by the polarizability of the solution phase electric double layer.
+We concluded that the induced electric dipole in EPD assembly of nanorods is dominated by the polarizability of the interfacial electric double layer.

 Adv.
 Funct.
 Mater.
 2021, 31 (6), 2006753.